 Cultural and public centres

-The University's music activities, libraries, museums, discovery centres and botanical gardens are important and public activities within the University – on this page, some of the centres are presented.
+The University's music activities, libraries, museums, discovery centres and botanical gardens are important and public activities within the University.
+Some of the centres are presented on this page.

-The Botanical Garden cultivates around 7 000 species on eight hectares of land in central Lund.
+The Botanical Garden cultivates thousands of plant species on eight hectares of land in central Lund.
 The Garden operates a wide variety of activities in the areas of botany, horticulture, plant preservation and environmental awareness, partly for the University’s teaching and research, but also for preschools, schools, the public and public authorities.
-The Garden attracts more than 500 000 visitors annually.
+The Garden attracts around 700 000 visitors annually.

 Skissernas Museum – Museum of Artistic Process and Public Art